EvobyteDigitalBiology/pyreadstore/README.md

 ## The Lean Solution for Managing FASTQ and NGS Data

 ReadStore is a platform for storing, managing, and integrating genomic data.
 It speeds up analysis and offers a simple way of managing and sharing FASTQ and NGS datasets.
 Built-in project and metadata management structures your workflows and a collaborative user interface enhances teamwork — so you can focus on generating insights.

-The integrated Webservice enables your to directly retrieve data from ReadStore via the terminal Command-Line-Interface (CLI) or Python / R SDKs.
+The integrated Webservice enables your to directly retrieve data from ReadStore via the terminal Command-Line-Interface (CLI) or Python/R SDKs.

 The ReadStore Basic version provides a local webserver with a simple user management.
 If you need an organization-wide deployment, advanced user and group management or cloud integration please check the ReadStore Advanced versions and reach out to info@evo-byte.com.

 ## Description

-The ReadStore CLI is used to upload FASTQ files to the ReadStore database and access Projects, Datasets, metadata and attachment files.

-You can use the CLI from your shell, terminal or from your data pipelines and scripts.
-You are encouraged to embed the ReadStore CLI in any bioinformatics application or pipeline.
+PyReadStore is a Python client (SDK) that lets you easily connect to your ReadStore server and interact with the ReadStore API.
+By importing the pyreadstore package in Python, you can quickly retrieve data from a ReadStore server.

+This tool provides streamlined and standardized access to NGS datasets and metadata, helping you run analyses more efficiently and with fewer errors.
+You can easily scale your pipelines, and if you need to migrate or move NGS data, updating the ReadStore database ensures all your workflows stay up-to-date.

 ## Security and Permissions<a id="backup"></a>